 Get Identity Theft Protection

 If you’re concerned about identity theft, consider a service to monitor your identity and help you if you become a victim.
-Texas Legal’s premium independent and group plans include identity theft monitoring and protection from AllClearID.
-As a Texas Legal member, you’ll have access to legal help whenever you need it, plus a team dedicated to protecting your identity, all for a low-monthly premium.
+Texas Legal’s premium independent and group plans include identity theft monitoring and protection from Experian.
+As a Texas Legal member, you’ll have access to legal help whenever you need it.
+You also get the Experian team dedicated to protecting your identity, all for a low-monthly premium.

 Tax-Related Identity Theft May Delay Refunds